strangerstudios/pmpro-gift-levels/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-gift-levels/issues

 == Changelog ==
+= 1.0.3 - 2023-01-30 =
+* BUG FIX: Resolved issue where the recurring payment warning was showing on all levels, not just gift levels.

 = 1.0.2 - 2022-07-19 =
 * ENHANCEMENT: Added Gift level template and support for PMPro v2.9+ settings UI.